 Historically, companies would collect their data and only visualize and analyze it after some time.
 But this way of doing things is becoming obsolete.

-Things change fast in the digital age, and businesses need to react quickly to what their data is telling them—because of this, visualizing data in real-time is more important than ever.
+Things change fast in the digital age, and businesses need to react quickly to what their data tells them—because of this, visualizing data in real time is more important than ever.

-Businesses being able to react quickly is even more critical during the COVID-19 pandemic.
+Businesses reacting quickly is even more critical during the COVID-19 pandemic.
 Governments and health authorities have used real-time data visualization to track infections and adapt accordingly.
 More and more companies are integrating real-time data into their product offerings.

 Real-time Data visualizations can take the form of something as simple as a line chart updating in real-time or an interactive map that is updating with new information, such as sales, as fast as it comes in.

-Maptive’s mapping software now offers real-time map data API integration so you can build interactive maps with your most up to date business data.
+Maptive’s mapping software now offers real-time map data API integration to build interactive maps with your most up-to-date business data.